oasiseng/boxabl-foundations-guide/docs/foundation-options.md

 - delivery and crane or telehandler constraints
 - how much excavation or concrete work the site can tolerate
 - whether the AHJ or geotech report drives a specific answer

-## Where the Upsell Lives

-The Foundation/Details answer can explain the option families.

-The paid engineering answer determines:

-- which option is actually appropriate
-- how it is dimensioned
-- how it is reinforced
-- how the unit interfaces to it
-- what gets submitted for permit